fekad/DDA.jl/docs/src/theory.md

 with ``\epsilon_{sub}`` the dielectric function of the substrate.

 Second, the substrate response to the dipole moments is also considered via the image method.
-Equation (\ref{eq:dip_j}) becomes
+Equation (...) becomes

 ```math
 \textbf{p}_j = \alpha_j \left[ \textbf{E}_j^{app} + \sum\limits_{m \neq j} \textbf{A}_{jm} \textbf{p}_{m} + \sum_{m} \textbf{A}_{jm}' \textbf{p}_{m}' \right] ,